6076paras/pitchProphet/README.md

-Welcome to the pitchPropher.
+Welcome to the pitchProphet.
 This documentation will guide you through the setup, usage, and development of the project.

 # Project Status 🚧
 This project is currently under construction.
 Features are being added and updated regularly.